Who Is Cristiano Ronaldo?

 Sexual Assault Investigation

-In 2018, police in Las Vegas, Nevada, reopened a nine-year old investigation into claims that Ronaldo had raped a woman in his hotel room.
+In 2018, police in Las Vegas, Nevada, reopened a 9-year old investigation into claims that Ronaldo had raped a woman in his hotel room.
 The accuser also filed a civil lawsuit against the star athlete.

 The following summer, the district attorney for Clark County, Nevada, announced that he had reviewed the case and would not be pursuing criminal charges against Ronaldo.